28th of January until the 3rd of March, 2018

 What are the costs?

 The fee for joining the whole program is 550 $.
 The actual fee is much higher & we have made a very strong effort to keep the fee very low.
-Part of the fee has been provided by NextGENOA through crowdfunding efforts & the support of Gaia Trust.
-This fee covers food, accommodation & teacher fee.
+Part of the fee has been provided by NextGENOA through crowdfunding & the support of Gaia Trust.
+This fee covers food, accommodation, teaching material & teacher fee.
 It does not include travel expense and visa fee.

 Where is it & what are the facilities like?